How to Become a U.S. Border Patrol Agent

 - Complete 25 sit-ups in 1 minute

-- Complete 20 push ups in 1 minute
+- Complete 20 push-ups in 1 minute

 - Complete a 1.5-mile run in 15 minutes or less

 If you're not yet in shape, start working now to get yourself where you need to be.
-The above minimums aren't overly taxing, but they can be difficult to someone who is not accustomed to physical activity.
+The above minimums aren't overly taxing, but they can be difficult for someone who is not accustomed to physical activity.
 Consult with a physician before beginning an exercise program, and then start a regimen that can put you in the best position for success.

 Background Investigation for Border Patrol Agents

 If you make it far enough in the process, you'll undergo a very thorough background investigation.
-The background check will include criminal histories, prior employment, references, training and education verification and a polygraph exam.
+The background check will include criminal histories, prior employment, references, training, and education verification and a polygraph exam.
 It is extremely important to understand that if you have any inclination toward working in any criminal justice career, you need to refrain from doing anything that could jeopardize your chance of getting hired later on down the road.

 The U.S. Border Patrol Academy

 If you can make it through all the hoops, you'll move on to the United State Border Patrol Academy in Artesia, New Mexico.
-The academy consists of 58 days of training in physical fitness, U.S. immigration law, firearms marksmanship, defensive tactics and other law enforcement-related subjects.
+The academy consists of 58 days of training in physical fitness, U.S. immigration law, firearms marksmanship, defensive tactics, and other law enforcement-related subjects.

 For those not fluent in Spanish, after you complete the 58-day basic academy you'll attend another 40-day Spanish language course that will consist of instruction and immersion in the language.
 If you are not functionally fluent in Spanish at the end of the course, you will not be able to continue with the agency.